CHOAM

 csrSameVersions += Set(sbt.librarymanagement.InclExclRule("dev.tauri", "choam-*"))

-• There is no backwards compatibility for APIs which are
+• There is no backwards compatibility when:

-• inside *.internal.* packages (e.g., dev.tauri.choam.internal.mcas);
+• using *.internal.* packages (e.g., dev.tauri.choam.internal.mcas);

-• called unsafe* (e.g., Rxn.unsafe.retry or Ref#unsafeCas).
+• using unsafe* APIs (e.g., Rxn.unsafe.retry or Ref#unsafeCas).

 • There is no backwards compatibility for these modules: